Updated July 2022

 The purpose of the Cub Scouts is to provide educational and recreational activities for kindergarten through fifth-grade boys.
 There is a focus on citizenship, as well as learning skills that the boys will use throughout life.

-The pack is made up of boys in kindergarten to fifth grade.
-A monthly meeting of the full pack takes place, and this includes a flag ceremony, a lesson, and, of course, a snack.
+The full pack meets monthly.
+This meeting includes a flag ceremony, a lesson, and, of course, a snack.

-Each grade level is known as a den, and also meets monthly where they learn things in their own group that are age-appropriate.
-Some of the great projects the Scouts do each year are the pinewood derby, building and firing rockets, and camping.
+Each grade level is known as a den, and also meets monthly, at which time they learn things in their own group that are age-appropriate.
+Each year, the Scouts run a pinewood derby, build and fire rockets, and camp.

-This is great preparation for boys to be prepared for Boy Scouts and is also a wonderful way to prepare them for the challenges of the world.
+This is great preparation for Cub Scouts to be prepared for Boy Scouts, and is also a wonderful way to prepare them for the challenges of the world.

-There is fall recruitment, and information is handed out at the elementary school.
+There is fall recruitment drive, and information is handed out at the elementary school.

 The Cokato-Dassel Lions are a service-driven organization serving both the Cokato and Dassel communities.
 Part of the largest civic organization in the world, the Lions’ motto is “We Serve.”
-There currently are 36 members, who meet two times a month.
-The first Monday of each month is the social meeting, which takes place at the Dassel History Center.
-The third Tuesday of each month is the business meeting.
+There currently are 40 members, who meet two times a month.
+The first Monday of each month is a social meeting, which takes place at the Dassel History Center.
+The third Tuesday of each month is a business meeting.

-Current officers are: President Gordy Erickson, Secretary Brian Abrahamson, and Treasurer Mike Lhotka.
-For more information, contact any member or visit our Facebook page, Cokato-Dassel Lions Club.
+Current officers are: President Jacob Osness, Secretary Brian “Abe” Abrahamson, and Treasurer Mike Lhotka.
+For more information, contact any member, or visit the Facebook page, Cokato-Dassel Lions Club.

 The Cokato-Dassel Rotary Club was organized in 1960, with 22 charter members.
 Currently, there are 28 members who believe in Rotary International’s motto, “Service above self,” and its four-way test of ethical standards.